souro26/analyst-forecast-bias/README.md

 ---

-### Finding 1 — VIX credibly amplifies error; S&P 500 does not
+### Finding 1 - VIX credibly amplifies error; S&P 500 does not

-Posterior distributions for the two macro coefficients.
-The VIX posterior (orange) sits entirely to the right of zero.
-The S&P 500 return posterior (blue) straddles zero.
-This asymmetry is the core Finding 1 result.
+Posterior distributions for both macro coefficients.
+The VIX posterior (orange) sits fully to the right of zero.
+The S&P 500 return posterior (blue) straddles it.
+That asymmetry is the main result of Finding 1.

 <p align="center">
   <img src="reports/figures/03_macro_posteriors.png" width="760" alt="Posterior distributions for VIX and S&P 500 macro coefficients">